Schools and Colleges

 School of Business

 The School of Business prepares lifelong learners to initiate ideas and take action in a globally-connected, changing world.
-Bachelor's and graduate degrees, certificates and professional development programming span finance, marketing, sales, management, communication, ethics and consumer science.
+Bachelor's and graduate degrees, certificates and professional development programming span finance, marketing, sales, management, ethics, and consumer science.,

-Other baccalaureate majors offered in the School of Business include accounting, professional sales (healthcare and business to business), business administration, business management, communication studies, apparel design, and fashion merchandising.
+Other baccalaureate majors offered in the School of Business include accounting, professional sales (healthcare and business to business), business administration, business management, apparel design, and fashion merchandising.